English speaking jobs in France and the UK

-We are also looking for families in the south of England (Surrey,Middlesex with easy access to Heathrow or Gatwick Airports and also in West Yorkshire, Leeds, Harrogate, Ilkley, Guiseley and nearby areas ), you must match all of our requirements.
+We are also looking for families in England (with easy access to Heathrow or Gatwick airports or another airport with flights direct to Paris or other major cities in France), you must match all of our requirements.

 Have you considered becoming a host family?